 The only drawback is the crowd.
-By the time that you reach the museum, it should be packed with tourists.
+By the time you reach the museum, it should be packed with tourists.
 You may even want to purchase tickets in advance to cut down on the time in line.

 Browse designer fashions on Via Monte Napoleone

 When you finish viewing priceless artwork, you’ll travel to nearby Via Monte Napoleone to browse some of the world’s most expensive clothing.
 Via Monte Napoleone is the epicentre of fashion in Milan, making it the centre of fashion for much of the world.

 As you walk this street, you’ll discover designer clothes from leading designers.
 Almost every major designer maintains a boutique shop somewhere along this street.